darwinia-network/crab-docs/docs/crab-tut-claim-crab.md

 1. Confirm that the signature environment is ready and unlocked

-2. PC: Visit [CRING claim tool](http://claim.darwinia.network/) through chrome browser or mobile wallet
+2. PC: Visit [CRAB claim tool](http://claim.darwinia.network/) through chrome browser or mobile wallet

 3. Select the network you want to query (Ethereum / TRON) and click [Search].
 (The Ethereum network is used as an example below)